-Financial assets are classified into the following categories: Amortised cost:
+Financial assets are classified into the following categories:

+- Amortised cost;

+- At fair value through other comprehensive income; debt investments or equity investments;

-- investments: - At fair value through profit or loss.
+- · At fair value through profit or loss.

-A financial asset is measured at amortised cost if: The financial asset is held in order to collect contractual cash flows .
-The contractual terms of the financial asset give rise to cash flows that are solely • payments of principal and interest on the principal amount outstanding.
+A financial asset is measured at amortised cost if:

+- · The financial asset is held in order to collect contractual cash flows - The contractual terms of the financial asset give rise to cash flows that are solely payments of principal and interest on the principal amount outstanding.

-Financial assets measured at amortised cost comprise of trade and other receivables. rent security deposits and cash and cash equivalents.
+Financial assets measured at amortised cost comprise of trade and other receivables, rent security deposits and cash and cash equivalents.